 2. We have really good friends.

 I don’t have to elaborate much on this, because that says it all.
 But R and CJ totally left us water on the summit, made food, and whistled for us when we got a little lost in the mist by the bunkhouse.
 We’re a great team!
-Or would be, after I go to the gym for a while (sorry guys haha).
+Or would be, after I go to the gym for a while and maybe deal with the panic attacks (sorry guys haha).

 3. The body is easy to take for granted.